ad-si/RosettaGit/content/tasks/4-rings_or_4-squares_puzzle.md

-### =By structured search=
+### By structured search

 For a faster solution (under a third of a second, vs over 25 seconds on this system for the brute force approach above), we can nest a series of smaller and more focused searches from the central digit outwards.

 Two things to notice:
-# If we call the central digit the Queen, then in any solution the Queen plus its left neighbour (left Bishop) must sum to the value of the left Rook (leftmost digit).
+1. If we call the central digit the Queen, then in any solution the Queen plus its left neighbour (left Bishop) must sum to the value of the left Rook (leftmost digit).
     Symmetrically, the right Rook must be the sum of the Queen and right Bishop.
-# The difference between the left Rook and the right Rook must be (minus) the difference between the left Knight (between bishop and rook) and the right Knight.
+2. The difference between the left Rook and the right Rook must be (minus) the difference between the left Knight (between bishop and rook) and the right Knight.

 Nesting four bind operators (>>=), we can then build the set of solutions in the order: queens, left bishops and rooks, right bishops and rooks, knights.
-Probably less readable, but already fast, and could be further optimised.
+Probably less readable, but already fast, and could be further optimized.

 ```haskell
 import Data.List (delete, sortBy, (\\))